bjbz000/hydration/public/info.md

 - Move as much logic as possible to the server.

-### 4. Use Edge Functions & Streaming for Faster Hydration

-- Edge rendering reduces the load on the browser, making hydration faster.

 ## __6. Common Questions__

 ### 1. What happens if hydration fails?